egalli64/jees/README.md

-# mdwa
+# jes
-Maven Dynamic Web App
+Java EE Servlet

-Introduction to Java EE
+Introduction to Java EE on a Web Server

 Tested on
 - Tomcat 9
-- WildFly 18
+- WildFly 20